Lawyers who filed election lawsuit must pay rivals' fees

 The now-dismissed suit relied on baseless conspiracy theories spread by the former president and his supporters.
 It named elected officials in four swing states, Facebook, the company's founder Mark Zuckerberg and Denver-based Dominion Voting Systems, whose election machines were at the center of some of the most fevered speculation.

-Magistrate Judge N. Reid Nureiter ruled that the two attorneys who filed the lawsuit must pay the legal fees of the defendants.
+Magistrate Judge N. Reid Neureiter ruled that the two attorneys who filed the lawsuit must pay the legal fees of the defendants.

 There are few recourses against false lawsuits other than penalizing lawyers for filing them.
 Repeated audits and recounts found no significant fraud in the presidential election.
 Even Trump's own administration said the election was clean.

-Note: This story has been corrected to show the spelling of the judge's last name to Neureiter, not Nureiter.